Icahn Genomics Institute

-The Icahn Genomics Institute is a biomedical and genomics research institute located in New York, NY.
-It is housed within the Icahn School of Medicine at Mount Sinai.
+The Icahn Genomics Institute is a biomedical and genomics research institute within the Icahn School of Medicine at Mount Sinai in New York City.
 Its aim is to establish a new generation of medicines that can better treat diseases afflicting the world, including cancer, heart disease and infectious pathogens.
-To do this, the institute’s doctors and scientists are developing and employing new types of treatments that utilize DNA and RNA based therapies, such as CRISPR, siRNA, RNA vaccines, and CAR T cells, and searching for novel drug targets through the use of functional genomics and data science.
+To do this, the institute's doctors and scientists are developing and employing new types of treatments that utilize DNA and RNA based therapies, such as CRISPR, siRNA, RNA vaccines, and CAR T cells, and searching for novel drug targets through the use of functional genomics and data science.
 The institute is led by Brian Brown, a leading expert in gene therapy, genetic engineering, and molecular immunology.

 Goals

-The institute’s primary goal is to improve patient care through the use of gene, cell and nucleotide therapies.
+The institute's primary goal is to improve patient care through the use of gene, cell and nucleotide therapies.
 To achieve this goal, the Institute is formed of a cross-disciplinary mix of clinicians and scientists that include physicians treating patients with novel gene therapies in the Mount Sinai Health System, biologists developing and testing new drugs and drug platforms, and data scientists working to identify causative agents of disease that can be targeted for therapy by building predictive models that better characterize disease.
 These models are constructed with multiple layers of biological data, including gene expression, metabolite, DNA, and protein information, and are combined with phenotypic and clinical data, predictive modeling, and probabilistic analysis to try to elucidate the complex mechanisms of disease.